purdue-arc/arc_tutorials/snake_tutorial/docs/04-position-controller.md

 This controller can be implemented much like the last one.
 Create a variable to track the desired position, then modify the positon callback in order to set it.

-Put the main logic in the snake callback.
+Try two write out the logic in the snake callback.
 You'll need a quick check, then somehow you'll need to calculate the heading command.
 This can simply be the heading from the point you are currently at, to the point you want to be at.
 Once you have that, publish it as a ROS message.
 Don't forget any imports!

 If you need a hint, the `atan2` function will help you out.